Joe Wilson: Personal life

 Wilson is descended from slave-owners Stephen H. Boineau and David A. Weisiger and was named after Weisiger.

 Wilson is the adoptive father of Alan Wilson, who has served as Attorney General of South Carolina since 2011.

-Wilson was named after Confederate brigadier general David A. Weisiger, the uncle of his great-great-grandmother.
+Wilson was named after Confederate brigadier general David Addison Weisiger, the uncle of his great-great-grandmother.
 Wilson stated that Weisiger "was not a plantation owner; he was a bank cashier", but Weisiger owned seven slaves in Virginia.
 His great-great-grandfather Stephen H. Boineau owned 16 slaves.

 In a 2005 guest article on Rediff.com, Wilson wrote that his father, Hugh, was a member of the Flying Tigers in World War II.
 The Wilson family attends First Presbyterian Church in Columbia.

 On September 10, 2024, Wilson was hospitalized in Washington after collapsing at an event.
 Alan Wilson said his father was being treated for "stroke-like symptoms".